AriFordsham/GHCWiki/hoopl/cleanup.md

 ```

-and I wrote `join` funstion which analyzed all four possible cases of joining facts:
+and I wrote `join` function which analyzed all four possible cases of joining facts:

 ```wiki
 join (Const f) (Const f) = ...